 See §4.12 'Balance and Binding Signature (Sapling)' on p.
-37 for details on the use of this signature scheme.
+38 for details on the use of this signature scheme.

-Security requirement: BindingSig must be a SUF-CMA secure signature scheme with key monomorphism as defined in § 4.1.6.2 'Signature with Private Key to Public Key Monomorphism' on p.
-23. A signature must prove knowledge of the discrete logarithm of the public key with respect to the base \mathcal{R} .
+Security requirement: BindingSig must be a SUF-CMA secure signature scheme with key monomorphism as defined in §4.1.6.2 'Signature with Signing Key to Validating Key Monomorphism' on p.
+23. A signature must prove knowledge of the discrete logarithm of the validating key with respect to the base \mathcal{R} .